Nica Libre Potencia Churchill Extra Cigar Review

 Bucanero Full Sail Maduro Cigar Review

-This very nice box pressed 6×50 dark chocolate stick offered a great light tobacco pre-light aroma.
+by Bryan Glynn, June 6, 2009[nggallery id=48] This very nice box pressed 6×50 dark chocolate stick offered a great light tobacco pre-light aroma.
 The flavors changed constantly to the 1/2 way point, offering woodiness, nuts, cream flavor and texture.
-A slight pepper heat was present on the top of my tongue all the through, and a slightly sweet oil came through on the last 1/2.
-Slight burn issues prompted a couple touch-ups, but the draw was perfect, on the loose side with a perfect amount of resistance.
-Thank you very much to Bucanero Cigars for donating this for review!
+A slight pepper heat was present on the top of

 CAO Italia Ciao Cigar Review